I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Many of those who have survived say they have mixed up lies with truth in an attempt to appease the brutes delivering the pain.

 Mark Costanzo, Department of Psychology, Claremont McKenna College, writes “We know from the civilian criminal justice system that people cannot easily recognize false confessions.
-Indeed, researchers have found that when criminal defendants falsely confess, then plead ‘not guilty’ and proceed to trial, they are nonetheless convicted 81% of the time.”
+Indeed, researchers have found that when criminal defendants falsely confess, then plead ‘not guilty’ and proceed to trial, they are nonetheless convicted 81 percent of the time.”

 So, false confessions can send authorities off on wild goose chases risking the lives of police, soldiers, and innocent citizens.